 East Baton Rouge residents prepare for Mayor-President runoff election

-BATON ROUGE - Political analysts say tomorrow's runoff election for Mayor-President is too close to call.
+BATON ROUGE - Political analysts say Saturday's runoff election for Mayor-President is too close to call.

 Incumbent Mayor-President Sharon Weston Broome is being challenged by former state lawmaker Steve Carter, after getting close to winning re-election in November.